dnvriend/design-patterns-study/README.md

 # SOLID Principles of Object Oriented Design
 [SOLID principles of Object-Oriented design](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design).
 The SOLID principles are guidelines which seek to balance implementation simplicity, scalability, and robustness.
+Mark Nijhof has written a great book about the SOLID principles, and its available for free so go and get it [SOLID - Software Development is not a Jenga Game - Mark Nijhof](https://leanpub.com/solid).

 The first five principles are principles of class design.
 They are:
-- __SRP:__ [Single Reponsibility Principle](https://drive.google.com/file/d/0ByOwmqah_nuGNHEtcU5OekdDMkk/view): “A class should have one, and only one, reason to change”. => THERE SHOULD NEVER BE MORE THAN ONE REASON FOR A CLASS TO CHANGE.
+- [Single Reponsibility Principle](https://leanpub.com/solid/read#leanpub-auto-single-responsibility-principle---srp): “A class should have one, and only one, reason to change”. => There should never be more than one reason for a class to change.
-- __OCP:__ Open-Closed Principle:  “You should be able to extend a class’s behavior, without modifying it” => SOFTWARE ENTITIES (CLASSES, MODULES, FUNCTIONS, ETC.) SHOULD BE OPEN FOR EXTENSION BUT CLOSED FOR MODIFICATION.
+- [Open-Closed Principle](https://leanpub.com/solid/read#leanpub-auto-open-closed-principle---ocp):  “You should be able to extend a class’s behavior, without modifying it” => Software entities, (classes, modules, functions etc), should be open for extension for closed for modification.
-- __LSP:__ Liskov Substitution Principle: “Derived classes must be substitutable for their base classes.” => FUNCTIONS THAT USE ...
-REFERENCES TO BASE CLASSES MUST BE ABLE TO USE OBJECTS OF DERIVED CLASSES WITHOUT KNOWING IT.
+- [Liskov Substitution Principle](https://leanpub.com/solid/read#leanpub-auto-liskov-substitution-principle---lsp): “Derived classes must be substitutable for their base classes.” => Functions that use object references to base classes must be able to use objects of derived classes without knowing it.
-- __ISP:__  Interface Segregation Principle: “Make fine grained interfaces that are client specific.” => CLIENTS SHOULD NOT BE FORCED TO DEPEND UPON INTERFACES THAT THEY DO NOT USE
+- [Interface Segregation Principle](https://leanpub.com/solid/read#leanpub-auto-interface-segregation-principle---isp): “Make fine grained interfaces that are client specific.” => Clients should not be forced to depend upon interfaces that they do not use.
-- __DIP:__ Dependency Inversion Principle: “Depend on abstrations, not on concretions.” => A. HIGH LEVEL MODULES SHOULD NOT DEPEND UPON LOW LEVEL MODULES.
-BOTH SHOULD DEPEND UPON ABSTRACTIONS B. ABSTRACTIONS SHOULD NOT DEPEND UPON DETAILS.
-DETAILS SHOULD DEPEND UPON ABSTRACTIONS.
+- [Dependency Inversion Principle](https://leanpub.com/solid/read#leanpub-auto-dependency-inversion-principle---dip): “Depend on abstrations, not on concretions.” => A high level module should not depend upon low level modules.
+Both should depend upon abstractions.
+Abstractions should not depend upon details.
+Details should depend upon abstractions.

 The next six principles are about packages.
 In this context a package is a binary deliverable like a .jar file, or a dll as opposed to a namespace like a java package or a C++ namespace.